Saturday, April 24, 2021

 Environmental Justice for Botanists

 In structuring conservation policies for plant life, biodiversity is often the chief metric used to determine species viability in the wild.
-This approach to conservation has been critiqued for providing an anthropogenic bias on the value of non-human life.
-With our focus on merely attaining biological thresholds of species’ viability rather than on species’ abundance (an “ecology of the minimal”), are we acting in an environmentally just manner?
-Or is there another path?
-In this class, we will discuss how we can apply environmental justice concepts to methods of conservation for the benefit of life across Earth.
-Please note: Due to the COVID-19 threat, this class will be offered as a webinar.
+This approach to conservation has been critiqued for reflecting an anthropogenic bias on the value of nonhuman life.
+With our focus on attaining merely biological thresholds of species’ viability rather than species’ abundance, are we acting in an environmentally just manner?
+Is there another path?
+In this class, we will discuss how we can apply environmental justice concepts to methods of conservation for the benefit of all life on Earth.

 |Date/time details||Saturday, April 24, 2021, 10 a.m.-12 p.m.|